azriel91/peace/doc/src/technical_concepts/state.md

 ---

-The remaining pages in this section explain how to define the logical and physical state types when implementing an item spec.
+The remaining pages in this section explain how to define the logical and physical state types when implementing an item.

 [`State`]: https://docs.rs/peace_cfg/latest/peace_cfg/state/struct.State.html